vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 to Target to buy batteries.
 I was there from around 6 PM to around 6:15 PM.
 After that, I did food purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).

+## Tuesday April 2

+At night, around 8 PM, I left for a trip to the Amazon Hub Locker at ASUC to pick up a package.
+After I was done, I went to the Walgreens on Adeline Street to purchase toiletries.